section-engineering-education/engineering-education/content/articles/localization-and-internationalization-in-android/index.md

 You should instead change the string value to your desired language.

 ### Localizing images
-Its vital for an image to display the right content according to the context it is being utilized.
-For this reason, localization of images should be considered.
+An image needs to display the right content according to the context it is being utilized.
+For this reason, the localization of images should be considered.

 This feature can be implemented as follows: